Women's suffrage in California: The 1911 campaign

 The 1911 campaign involved a large number of suffragists throughout the state.
-For example, Minnie Sharkey helped organize suffragists in Butte County in northern California.
+For example, Minnie Sharkey Abrams helped organize suffragists in Butte County in northern California.
 Suffragists passed out over 3 million pages of literature as well as 90,000 votes for women buttons in the southern part of the state.
 In 1911 at the age of 62, Clara Shortridge Foltz drafted a suffrage amendment to the constitution which said, "Women citizens of this state who comply with elections laws and are twenty-one years old shall be entitled to vote at all elections."
 Suffrage was passed in California using very similar language as Folz's amendment and it passed by only 3,587 votes.
 In the South Bay, Sarah Massey Overton was politically active in the 1911 campaign.
 According to historian Delilah Beasley, she belonged to the Political Equality Club as well as the San Jose Suffrage Amendment League and recruited African American voters to the polls.
 On November 8, 1911, Clara Elizabeth Chan Lee became the first Chinese woman to register to vote in the United States.